In a watchful Shepherd's sight.

 - Vegan Art Book: Because the author is a militant vegan fundamentalist, any and all animals, including sheep, are portrayed as kind, innocent victims of the cruel omnivores.

-- The webcomic "Lost Nightmare" by Miyuli has the theme dreams.
+- The webcomic "Lost Nightmare" by Miyuli has dreams as it's main theme.
 It involves a young nightmare named Ink who doesn't want to end up as the next Boogeyman.
 Ink travels to see the Sandman, who lives in a sandy castle.
 The Sandman's kingdom is entirely populated by friendly sheep residents who are very sensitive and gentle.
 It's later revealed that Ink and Jasper actually started out as sheep but turned humanoid as they got older.
 Nightmare versions of sheep are seen, but are also peaceful.

 - In The Simpsons episode "Lisa the Vegetarian", there are actually three, and each cuter than the last.
 The last sheep is small, has big, round eyes and a pink ribbon, and is friendly enough to give Lisa an affectionate lick.
 It's so cute, in fact, that it kick starts Lisa's decision to become a vegetarian. note